 Launched in Spring 2014, the scheme enables those using renewable heating systems to receive quarterly payments at a set rate (kilowatt hour, kWh) per unit of clean, green renewable heat their system produces.

 The Domestic RHI scheme covers single domestic properties and is open to home owners, private landlords, registered providers of social housing, third party owners of heating systems and self-builders.
-It is available to households both off and off of the gas grid.
+It is available to households both on and off the gas grid.

 For non-domestic properties such as those that are the premises for businesses, schools and hospitals etc. there is a separate scheme called the Non-Domestic RHI.